Applications of Artificial Neural Networks in Microorganism Image Analysis: A Comprehensive Review from Conventional Multilayer Perceptron to Popular Convolutional Neural Network and Potential Visual Transformer: Introduction

-In general, microorganism analysis methods can be summarised into four categories: chemical (e.g., chemical component analysis), physical (e.g., spectrum analysis), molecular biological (e.g., DNA and RNA analysis), and morphological (e.g.manual observation under a microscope) methods~\cite{Li-2019-ASAC}.
+In general, microorganism analysis methods can be summarised into four categories: chemical (e.g., chemical component analysis), physical (e.g., spectrum analysis), molecular biological (e.g., DNA and RNA analysis), and morphological (e.g., manual observation under a microscope) methods~\cite{Li-2019-ASAC}.
 Their main advantages and disadvantages are compared in Table~\ref{table1}.
-The chemical method is highly accurate but often results in secondary pollution of chemical reagent~\cite{Li-2019-ASAC}.
-The physical method also has high accuracy, but it requires expensive pieces of equipment~\cite{Li-2019-ASAC}.
-The molecular biological method distinguishes microorganism by sequence analysis of genome~\cite{Yamaguchi-2015-SDCR}.
-This strategy needs expensive pieces of equipment, plenty of time, and professional researchers.
+The chemical method is highly accurate but often results in secondary pollution of chemical reagents~\cite{Li-2019-ASAC}.
+The physical method also has high accuracy, but it requires expensive equipment~\cite{Li-2019-ASAC}.
+The molecular biological method distinguishes microorganisms by sequence analysis of the genome~\cite{Yamaguchi-2015-SDCR}.
+This strategy needs expensive equipment, plenty of time, and professional researchers.
 The morphological method is the most direct and brief approach, where a microorganism is observed under a microscope and recognized manually based on its shape~\cite{Pepper-2011-EM}.
 The morphological method is the most cost-effective of the above methods, but it is still laborious, tedious, and time-consuming~\cite{Zhang-2020-AMCF}.
 Besides, the objectivity of this manual analyzing process is unstable, depending on the experience, workload, and mood of the biologist significantly.
+Therefore, developing an automatic microorganism image analysis system is of great significance.
+Nevertheless, it faces many challenges.
+As the microorganism examples are shown in Fig.~\ref{fig1}, It can be found that the backgrounds of \emph{Epistylis} contain a lot of noise and impurities. \emph{Actinophrys} has lots of filopodia that are easy to be under-segmented.
+The examples of \emph{Arcella} and \emph{Noctiluca} demonstrate that different light conditions can lead to entirely different color features.
+The high transparency of \emph{Noctiluca} results in inconspicuous texture features.
+However, broad application occasions require the development of flexible and robust \emph{Microorganism Image Analysis} (MIA) algorithms.
+Additionally, the related algorithms are various due to the numerous analysis tasks.